HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems/README.md

 ## 🔍 Taxonomy
- ([©️click here back to table of contents👆🏻](#contents)) For a detailed introduction, please refer to Section 3 in our survey paper: [A Survey on Large Language Model based Human-Agent Systems](https://arxiv.org/abs/2505.00753).
+ ([©️click here back to table of contents👆🏻](#contents)) For a detailed introduction of the taxonomy, please refer to Section 3 in our survey paper: [A Survey on Large Language Model based Human-Agent Systems](https://arxiv.org/abs/2505.00753).

 ![image](./images/taxonomy.png)